Aṅguttara Nikāya

 rising himself entirely above the realm of neither-perception-nor-non-perception,

-there arises and abides perception of sense-experience ending and its range.
+there arises and abides in the realm where sense-perception and sense-experience end and its range.

 And whatsoever whatever is its sphere of influence,